Patient Care: (440) 290-5575

 • Demonstrated professional qualities, communication skills, and personal traits in the interview process

-Each application is carefully reviewed by the Program Director.
-With Faculty consultation, a select group will be invited for interview.
+Each application is carefully reviewed.
+After review, qualified applicants will be invited for an interview.

 The General Practice Residency Program will not discriminate with regard to sex, race, age, religion, color, national origin, disability, or veteran status.